An instream flow is a specific type of water right, as recognized by Colorado law.

 How is the City of Boulder involved?

-The city has donated several water rights in Boulder Creek and its tributaries to the CWCB for instream flow purposes.
+The city has donated several water rights on Boulder Creek to the CWCB for instream flow purposes, and can use those rights to boost flows in the creek.

 How does the city monitor instream flows?